cocodrilodog/tools-motion-kit/README.md

 `AudioSource2` | `"Volume"` | MotionFloat
 `GraphicController` | `"BackgroundColor"` | MotionColor

-As it can be seen in the table, both `CharacterController1` and `CharacterController2` share the key `"Position"` but `Animate` will create two different instances of `Motion3D` because the `"Position"` is associated with two different owners.
+As it can be seen in the table, both `CharacterController1` and `CharacterController2` share the key `"Position"` but `MotionKit` will create two different instances of `Motion3D` because the `"Position"` is associated with two different owners.

-The motions will be reused in sequential `Animate.GetMotion(...)` calls only when the owner and the key are the same, otherwise new motion instances will be created.
+The motions will be reused in sequential `MotionKit.GetMotion(...)` calls only when the owner and the key are the same, otherwise new motion instances will be created.

 The reusability system is very useful, because it is very common that a developer will need to animate certain parameter of an object very often, for example: the position, associated with the "Position" key.
 In this case, this system will reuse the same "Position" motion instance for multiple sequential movements, which results in the animation changing its final position instead of having multiple motions trying to move the same object in different directions and conflicting with each other.

 ### 2.2 The `setter` Parameter

-This is where the property will be actually animated. `Animate` calculate values over time and you need to assign them to the target object.
+This is where the property will be actually animated. `MotionKit` calculate values over time and you need to assign them to the target object.
 The most efficient way to write this parameter is by using a lambda expression as in the example above.
 The function must receive a parameter of the type that you want to animate (`Vector3`, `float` or `Color`).

 Another alternative would be the normal method syntax:

 ```
 void DoAnimation() {
-	  Animate.GetMotion(this, "Position", PositionSetter)
+	  MotionKit.GetMotion(this, "Position", PositionSetter)
 		    .Play(TheObject.localPosition, TheObject.localPosition + Vector3.right * 3, 1f);
 }